 MFV TACOMA was the first Australian wooden tuna clipper vessel built to American West Coast design.
 The yard that the design originated from was the Western Boatbuilding Co, in Tacoma, Washington, USA.
-The Petrich family, with founder Martin Petrich, were originally from the Dalmatian island of Hvar, off the Croatian coast, a link that would prove interesting in the development of the later Port Lincoln tuna industry.
+The Petrich family, with founder Martin Petrich, were originally from the Dalmatian island of Hvar, off the Croatian coast, a link that would prove interesting in the development of the latter Port Lincoln tuna industry.

 Some 50 vessels followed, ranging from 55 to 75 feet, (see attached) with similar deckhouse configuration.
-All wooden clippers were later replaced by steel, and in one instance aluminium, boats that were faster and had a bigger carrying capacity.
-Steel hulls, power blocks, nylon netting and automatic poling machines were later to revolutionise the catching of tuna, and in more recent years the development of tunafarming or tuna feed lotting has changed the industry yet again.
-The catch peaked at 22000 t before being quoted at some 4500 t
+All wooden clippers were later replaced by steel, and in one instance aluminium.
+Steel hulls, power blocks, nylon netting and automatic poling machines were later to revolutionise the catching of tuna, and in more recent years the development of tuna-farming has changed the industry.